Roaming Through Romania

 • Learn the traditional recipes of the Romanian kitchen with a cooking class in a small Transylvanian village.

-• Wolf tracking through the Southern Carpathian mountains with a local wildlife expert.
+• Nature walk through the Southern Carpathian mountains with a local wildlife expert.

-Tour begins the evening of October 18 (Friday) in Cluj Napoca (airport code CJU) and ends morning of October 29 (Tuesday) in Bucharest (airport code BUH).
+Tour begins in Cluj Napoca (airport code CJU) and ends in Bucharest (airport code BUH).